jian-shu-lab/Bering/README.rst

 Manuscript
 ----------
-We will release our manuscript soon.
+The manuscript has been submittet for peer review.
+A preprint will be released soon.

 Bering's key applications
 --------------------------